-The American mink (Neovison vison) is a semi-aquatic mustelid, non-native to the Czech Republic.
+The American mink (Neovison vison) is a semi-aquatic mustelid.
+It is a non-native and invasive species in the Czech Republic.

 It has a medium sized mink, ranging from 35 to 55cm, with a flattened head and pointed nose, a short chin and long tail.
 They can weigh from 0.5 to 2 kg.
 Males are usually larger and heavier than females in adulthood, generally 10% longer and up to 100% heavier (Wilson & Mittermeier 2009).

-Generally, American mink fur is a dark brown to reddish brown colour, with only white markings on the lower lip and chin.
+Generally, American mink fur is a reddish brown to dark brown colour, with only white markings on the lower lip and chin.
 Light spots may appear on the throat, chest, abdomen and groin areas which can allow for individual recognition.
 You may, however, come across mink with different colours which is a direct result of inbreeding on mink farms.
-Common alternate colours to see are silvery blue, light grey, or beige hue and there are estimated around 60 known different colour variations.
+Common alternate colours to see are silvery blue, light grey, or beige hue and there are an estimated 60 different colour variations.
 Up to 15 subspecies (Wilson & Mittermeier 2009) are distinguished in North America, where the species originates from.

 TRACES AND SIGNS